 Ms. Forni was granted the Evelyn Puddy Oliver Scholarship to attend the Oberlin Conservatory of Music where she received a Bachelor of Music in Vocal Performance.
 She continued her studies at the University of Maryland, College Park, where she received a Master of Opera.
-During this time, she was personally selected by Marilyn Horne to represent the university in The Song Continues masterclass series at Carnegie Hall.
+During this time, she was personally selected by Marilyn Horne to represent the university in The Song Continues master class series at Carnegie Hall.

-Ms. Forni is a former member of the Portland Opera Studio, where she appeared in Berstein's Trouble in Tahiti, Monteverdi's Il Combattimento di Tancredi e Clorinda, Il Ballo delle Ingrate, and Engelbert Humperdinck's Hansel and Gretel.
+Ms. Forni is a former member of the Portland Opera Studio, where she appeared in Bernstein's Trouble in Tahiti, Monteverdi's Il Combattimento di Tancredi e Clorinda, Il Ballo delle Ingrate, and Engelbert Humperdinck's Hansel and Gretel.

-Ms. Forni is equally at home on the concert stage, performing such works as Knoxville: Summer of 1915 with the Oregon Mozart Players, Mahler Symphony No. 2 with the Greeley Philharmonic, and Vaughan Williams’ A Sea Symphony with the Oberlin Musical Union.
+Ms. Forni is equally at home on the concert stage, performing such works as Vaughan Williams’ A Sea Symphony at Carnegie Hall with the New York Choral Society, the Fauré and Rutter Requiems (also at Carnegie Hall) with Mid-America Productions, Knoxville: Summer of 1915 with the Oregon Mozart Players, and Mahler"s Symphony No. 2 with the Greeley Philharmonic.
 During her Portland Opera debut recital she was hailed for her performance of Strauss’s legendary work the Vier Letzte Lieder.
 “She shone spectacularly in Strauss’s Four Last Songs.
 Brava Ms. Forni.”
 (Stephen Llewellyn, Portland Opera official blog).

 In March of 2011, Ms. Forni joined New York City Opera to understudy the role of Rita Clayton in Stephen Schwartz's World Premiere Opera Seance on a Wet Afternoon.
 She was invited back the following season to understudy the role of Violetta in Verdi's La Traviata.

-Ms. Forni recently made her role debut as Micaela in Bizet’s Carmen, with the Springfiled Regional Opera.
-According to TAG Magazine, Ms. Forni's "voice literally steals scenes!"
+When Ms. Forni made her role debut as Micaela in Bizet’s Carmen, with the Springfield Regional Opera, TAG Magazine wrote the following: "Ms. Forni's "voice literally steals scenes!"
 And the Springfield News-Leader praised her "exquisite pianissimo".